vandamd/vandamdinh.astro/src/content/projects.md

 ---
 **Spotify (Ongoing)** - Spotify client for the Light Phone III.
 Built with React Native, Expo, Spotify's Web API and Android SDK.

+[Spots](https://spots.vandamdinh.com/), [Repo](https://github.com/vandamd/spots) - A web app to see library and room availability at the University of Bristol.
+Built with Next.js.

 [Luma](https://github.com/vandamd/Luma) - Minimal launcher for the Light Phone III.
 Fork of Olauncher.
 Built with Kotlin.

 [Weather](https://github.com/vandamd/weather) - App for the Light Phone III to check the weather.
 Built with React Native, Expo and Open-meteo.